Priyansh61/Space-Fighters/readme.md

     ```
 ## Feature Update :
 * Different player ship for each level
-* Health and laser booster comming soon
+* Health and laser booster coming soon
 * Evolving Enemy ships will be added soon

 ## Remarks :
 * Drop your suggestion in the discussion panel, your feedback is valuable.
 * Please share and give stars if you like the game.
-* If you have some time please look on the issue section and help your fellow developer fix them.
+* If you have some time, please look on the issue section and help your fellow developer fix them.